estruyf/blog-content/content/posts/recap-of-the-year-2025.md

 - **Schleck GranFondo**: My first major personal goal of the year is to ride the Schleck GranFondo in May.
 - **Tour des Grands Cols Alpes**: Later in the year, I will embark on a 7-day cycling tour with 17,000 meters of elevation.
 We are riding this in memory of a friend who passed away from cancer this year.
 He rode it in 2022, and his wife will be joining us.
 It will be a special and emotional journey. 💫

+{{< caption-new "/uploads/2025/12/2025-kotk-yves.webp" "Sticker we sell for charity"  "data:image/jpeg;base64,UklGRlwAAABXRUJQVlA4IFAAAADwAQCdASoKAAoAAUAmJYgC7AELXbAgRQAA/vqjfG9gL9VCrfOPq7Rdxtlo7UzC4UKvF9sZkwMXHY4WZfidj+hfqjLpflk39sSjS4+e0sAAAA==" "1080" "1080" >}}

-2025 was the year I found my footing again.
+2025 was the year I rediscovered my rhythm..
 I'm entering 2026 with a clear sense of direction, a sustainable approach to my work, and a heart full of gratitude.

 Happy New Year! 🎆

+---

+{{< blockquote type="note" text="This article was created using the [ghostwriter AI agents](https://github.com/estruyf/ghostwriter-agents-ai)." >}}